googlearchive/webvr-ui/README.md

 ## Library Usage
 ### Include WebVR UI
-Get the library either by cloning or downloading it (will come to npm).
+Get the library either by cloning, downloading or installing through npm `npm install webvr-ui`

 Include the ES5 transpiled library in a script tag